-In addition to standard hotel amenities like refrigerator, microwave, and in room coffee maker, we also offer a complimentary hot breakfast buffet, free parking and a complimentary hospitality room.
+In addition to standard hotel amenities like refrigerator, microwave, and in room coffee maker, we also offer free parking and a complimentary hospitality room.
 Furthermore, adult beverages may be furnished by the group.

 For $5.00 per person, arrangements can be made for your group for an evening casino trip that includes a shuttle pickup from Ashbury Hotel & Suites (minimum 12 adults).